 It is only with the generosity of donors and fundraisers that we are able to continue our great work at UCLH.
 Last year, donations of individuals, grants from companies and legacies totalled £9.5m which was used for charitable purposes at UCLH.
 Our supporters fundraise for us for different reasons.
 Some have had good experiences at UCLH and wish to say thanks, and some may believe in a cause that we support, such as a research project.

 What's most important is that you organise an event that you like - whether it's baking cakes, testing your knowledge through a quiz or holding a football match!
-Please do not hesitate to contact the charity to discuss your idea.
+Please do not hesitate to contact the fundraising team to discuss your idea.
 Can't think of one?
 Then download our fundraising pack, which contains a list from A-Z of fundraising ideas, along with tips on best practice.

 If you already know what event you wish to do, you can set up your fundraising account.
 You'll need to select which part of UCLH you're fundraising for from the drop down list.
 If you're not sure, click the general University College London Hospital Charity option.